What Is a Good Mortgage Rate in Today’s Market? | 2024

 How to navigate current mortgage rates

 The trick is getting rate estimates from multiple mortgage lenders and comparing them side by side to find your best rate.
-It’s not a question of what’s a good rate in general, but rather, what’s a good rate for you personally.
+It’s not a question of what’s a good mortgage rate in general, but rather, what is a good rate for a mortgage for you personally.

 Keep in mind that your mortgage interest rate depends on a number of factors, including: